-Why are curtain rods their accompanying hardware so stinking expensive?
+Why are curtain rods and their accompanying hardware so stinking expensive?
 If you dress your windows with items bought at a mid-priced store like Target, you could end up paying more for the curtain rods than for the curtains!
 I came up with a solution that looks great and saves so much money.
 Keep reading to see how to make your own PVC conduit curtain rods!

 PVC Conduit Curtain Rods and DIY Rod Hardware